SAMtoBAM/MUMandCo/README.md

 Folder with alignments used for SV detection<br/>
 Txt file with summary of SVs detected<br/>
 and a tsv file with all the detected SVs.

+Additionally there is an option to search for insertion and deletion events in the reference in order to label them as either mobile or novel events.<br/>
+This requires BLAST and samtools installation.<br/>
+In order to use this feature, edit the bash script to change 'blast_step="no"' to 'yes'